usrname0/BL_FastStart/README.md

 Credit to https://github.com/danielgtaylor/qtfaststart for the part of this extension that actually does all the work.

- # Status
- This is currently working in Windows 11 and Linux Mint (Ubuntu Debian), it's all Python and should theoretically work wherever Blender works.
-The first thing to check if there's any problem: make sure you're on Blender 4.4+.

  # Demo
  The checkbox shows up when you choose MPEG-4 (MP4) or QuickTime (MOV) output: